zhengxuJosh/zhengxuJosh.github.io/index.md

 ## About Me
-I am a second year Ph.D. student in AI Thrust at The Hong Kong University of Science and Technology, Guangzhou campus.
+I am a Ph.D. candidate in AI Thrust at The Hong Kong University of Science and Technology, Guangzhou campus.
 I am delighted in working with [Xuming Hu @ HKUST](https://xuminghu.github.io/).

 I will join [INSAIT](https://insait.ai/) as a visiting researcher in early 2025, under the supervision of [Prof. Luc Van Gool](https://insait.ai/prof-luc-van-gool/) and [Dr. Danda Paudel](https://insait.ai/dr-danda-paudel/).